Maliutenko/SimpleGameForAndroid/README.md

 #SimpleGameForAndroid
-Simple game for Android.
-Application use only simple technologies.
+The simple game for Android OS.
+The application uses basic technologies only.